 We have developed a scheme to secure networkattached storage systems against many types of attacks.
-Our system uses strong cryptography to hide data from unauthorized users; someone gaining complete access to a disk cannot obtain any useful data from the system, and backups can be done without allowing the super-user access to unencrypted data.
-While denial-of-service attacks cannot be prevented (attackers with sledgehammers can deny service to any system), our system detects forged data.
+Our system uses strong cryptography to hide data from unauthorized users; someone gaining complete access to a disk cannot obtain any useful data from the system, and backups can be done without allowing the super-user access to cleartext.
+While insider denial-of-service attacks cannot be prevented (an insider can physically destroy the storage devices), our system detects attempts to forge data.
 The system was developed using a raw disk, and can be integrated into common file systems.

 All of this security can be achieved with little penalty to performance.
-Our experiments show that, using a relatively inexpensive commodity CPU attached to a disk, our system can store and retrieve data with only a 15-20% performance loss over raw transfer rates for sequential disk requests, and virtually no penalty for random disk requests.
+Our experiments show that, using a relatively inexpensive commodity CPU attached to a disk, our system can store and retrieve data with virtually no penalty for random disk requests and only a 15-20% performance loss over raw transfer rates for sequential disk requests.
 With such a minor performance penalty, there is no longer any reason not to include strong encryption and authentication in network file systems.